jeremylee73/plague-inc/README.md

 Sunday, June 2
 -----------------------------------------------------------------------------------------------------------------------------
 Victor - I fixed the bug where when a player has bought a mutation then sold the mutation, the post-reqs of that bought mutation are still inside the data structure of "mutations that are currently activated".
 This caused a problem when buying new mutations, because the post-reqs of the first mutation showed up when it wasn't supposed to.
+I also made it so that the player cannot sell a mutation when its post-reqs aren't sold yet.

 -----------------------------------------------------------------------------------------------------------------------------